-The Protected Disclosures Act 2014 provides a statutory framework under which workers who raise concerns about potential wrongdoings in their workplace are protected from penalisation or other sanction from their employer.
+The Protected Disclosures Act 2014 provides a statutory framework under which workers who raise concerns about potential wrongdoings in their workplace are protected from dismissal, penalisation or other sanction from their employer.

 Among the matters which are considered as wrongdoings under the Act, are -